Staying Fit While Traveling is Tough But Can Be Done…

 You don’t really need to pack much more running kit as the chances are that you’ll already be bringing shorts, vests and some kind of breathable, fast drying t-shirt anyway (if not you most definitely should and can buy the same one I use here).

 7. Pack Resistance bands

 During my last big backpacking trip, I decided to try some resistance bands.
-These are basically big rubber bands which you substitute for weights and the resistance machines you would use to train with back home.
+These are basically big rubber bands which you substitute for weights and the resistance machines you would use to train with back home; they make for a cracking Travel Workout.
 I found these to be a canny little investment as they are light, take little bag space and I ended up using them most mornings wherever I was in the world.
 Yes, my roommates did offer some strange looks when they came into the dorm to find me pulling pieces of rubber but in most cases, they ended up being inspired by my dedication and asking to join in!

 8. …and a Skipping Rope

 Like the resistance bands, a skipping rope is a small and light piece of fitness kit to pack.
 Skipping is an intense cardio workout and even a 10-minute session can leave you drenched in sweat and out of breath (like good sex).
 The best bit is that you only need a little bit of space to skip in and can even sometimes be done indoors.
 Just be sure to wear proper trainers and ideally ankle supports, as the impact from hitting hard surfaces can strain the lower leg muscles.